bus-api-provider-vm — VM API provider

 Start and stop requests can record requested, finished, and failed lifecycle

-events with the stable account UUID.
+events with the stable billing account UUID used by usage storage.

 Default is none.
 Use events when usage should flow to